Magnetic-field-induced corner states in quantum spin Hall insulators: Introduction

-\emph{Introduction.}-- Recently, a novel classification of topological systems has led to the discovery of higher-order topological insulators (HOTIs)~\cite{cst1,cst2,cst3,cst4,cst5}.
-While conventional (first-order) $m$-dimensional topological insulators~\cite{cst6,cst49,cst50,cst8,cst9,cst10} exhibit gapless states at their ($m-1$)-dimensional boundaries, $n$th-order $m$-dimensional topological insulator possesses gapless edge states at its ($m-n$)-dimensional boundaries.
-To date, HOTI state has been observed in bismuth~\cite{cst11}, WTe$_2$~\cite{cst12}, bismuth-halide chains~\cite{cst13}, Bi$_4$Br$_4$~\cite{cst14} and predicted in many other systems including bulk crystals and QWs~\cite{cst15,cst17,cst18,cst19,cst16,cst20}.
-Similarly, the conception of higher-order topology can also be applied to photonic~\cite{cst26,cst27,cst28} and acoustic crystals~\cite{cst29,cst30,cst31}, topoelectrical-circuits~\cite{cst32,cst33,cst34,cst34b} and superconductors~\cite{cst21,cst22,cst23,cst24,cst25}.
+Higher-order topological insulators (HOTIs) represent an important extension of the modern classification of topological phases~\cite{cst1,cst2,cst3,cst4,cst5}.
+While conventional (first-order) $m$-dimensional topological insulators host gapless boundary states at their $(m-1)$-dimensional boundaries~\cite{cst6,cst49,cst50,cst8,cst9,cst10}, an $n$th-order phase may exhibit boundary signatures at co-dimension $n$, such as corner or hinge modes.
+To date, higher-order topological phases have been observed in bismuth~\cite{cst11}, WTe$_2$~\cite{cst12}, bismuth-halide chains~\cite{cst13}, and Bi$_4$Br$_4$~\cite{cst14}, and predicted in many other systems including bulk crystals and quantum wells~\cite{cst15,cst17,cst18,cst19,cst16,cst20}.
+Related concepts have also been realized in photonic~\cite{cst26,cst27,cst28} and acoustic crystals~\cite{cst29,cst30,cst31}, topolectrical circuits~\cite{cst32,cst33,cst34,cst34b}, and superconductors~\cite{cst21,cst22,cst23,cst24,cst25}.

-As previously believed, one of the widespread way to construct HOTI state is to consider a conventional topological system of specific crystal symmetry and to break time reversal symmetry.
-Particularly, such a mechanism of the realization of corner states was demonstrated for QSHIs described within square~\cite{cst47a00} and honeycomb~\cite{cst47a00,cst47,cst48} lattice models preserving an electron-hole symmetry even in the presence of magnetic field.
-It is worth noting that electron-hole symmetry, considered one of the most robust symmetries in condensed matter physics, can effectively conceal crystal symmetry-related effects of QSHIs.
-A striking example of realistic QSHIs without an electron-hole symmetry are the QSHIs based on zinc-blende semiconductor QWs, like HgTe/CdTe~\cite{cst49,cst50} and InAs/Ga(In)Sb quantum wells (QWs)~\cite{cst51,cst52,cst53,cst53b,cst53c,cst53d,cst53e} The concrete choice of QSHI is also crucial for the Zeeman field, which depends on the crystal symmetry and may also not possess an electron-hole symmetry.

-Within this paper, we provide an analytical solution to the general problem of magnetic field-induced corner states in QSHIs, specifically focusing on scenarios where electron-hole symmetry is absent.
-Our findings for zinc-blende QSHIs demonstrate the existence of localized states induced by in-plane magnetic field at the corners, including those that \emph{do not locally preserve} a crystal symmetry.
-This means that the corner states in the latter case \emph{are not topological}, and QSHI in the presence of a magnetic field cannot be strictly classified as HOTI.
-Importantly, due to the absence of an inversion center, the corner states in zinc-blende semiconductor QWs can be also induced by a perpendicular magnetic field.
-We also note that our analytical results, being applied to the QSHIs treated within the lattice models~\cite{cst47a00,cst47,cst48}, perfectly reproduce and extend understanding of the results previously obtained by numerical calculations.